inthewaves/kotlin-signald/README.md

 The following platforms are supported:

 - JVM (JDK 1.8 or higher)
-- Linux x64
+- Linux x86-64
-- macOS x64
+- macOS x86-64
 - JavaScript (Node.js)

-Since signald currently works by communicating with UNIX sockets, JVM is effectively limited to UNIX environments supported by signald.

 ### `client` module

-This module contains a simple client API for communicating with signald.
-It depends on the `clientprotocol` model and makes it easier to use the `clientprotocol` classes (e.g., it will automatically add the account ID to each request).
+This module contains a simple client API for communicating with signald, including implementations of the `SocketCommunicator` interfaces.
+It depends on the `clientprotocol` model and makes it easier to use the `clientprotocol` classes (e.g., it will automatically add the account ID to each request that needs it).

 The following platforms are supported:

 - JVM (JDK 1.8 or higher)
-- Linux x64
+- Linux x86-64

-Since signald currently works by communicating with UNIX sockets, JVM is effectively limited to UNIX environments supported by signald.

-JavaScript (Node.js) support is incomplete.
+- JavaScript (Node.js; requires coroutines)

 ### `client-coroutines` module